 Every year, the government of Canada permits thousands of wild animals to die a painful, prolonged and torturous death by poisoning.

-The Canadian government allows the deadly poisons—strychnine, sodium cyanide and Compound 1080—to be used in Alberta and Saskatchewan to kill wolves, bears and coyotes.
-But every year the widespread and poorly regulated use of these indiscriminate poisons result in the agonizing and painful deaths of not only these species, but also pet dogs, endangered species and other non-target animals.
+The Canadian government allows the deadly poisons strychnine and Compound 1080 to be used by the province of Alberta to kill wolves, bears and coyotes.
+But every year the widespread and poorly regulated use of these indiscriminate poisons results in the agonising and painful deaths of not only these animals, but endangered species, dogs, and other non-target animals

-Please send a message to the government of Canada and Alberta, asking them to put an end to the cruel and unnecessary poisoning of wild animals.
-Your letter could help save thousands from a cruel and inhumane death.
-We have prepared a template email for you to send and you can personalize this email to make it more effective.
-Please ensure that you are polite at all times.
+Please send a message to the governments of Canada and Alberta, urging them to put an end to the cruel and unnecessary poisoning of wild animals.